TykTechnologies/tyk-cloud-beta/README.md

 * Take part in product testing as part of activites of the Tyk UX Team, and recieve rewards

 ## How do I sign up?
-1. Request access to Tyk Cloud Beta [here](https://tyktech.typeform.com/to/uvtvPS) and accept T&Cs
+1. [Request access](https://tyktech.typeform.com/to/uvtvPS) to Tyk Cloud Beta and accept T&Cs
 2. Wait for one of our account managers to get in touch via email to switch your account
 3. Log in to the Cloud Beta Dashboard like normal, and you will be redirected to the Beta environment